Jude Hall: Family life

 Hall lived his entire life in the Exeter area.
 "Jude's Pond", located on 70 Drinkwater Road in Exeter, New Hampshire, was his homestead as a free man and still bears his name.
 The location is quite near to the Blake farm (now Yorkfield Stables), where he was possibly born, and was once enslaved with others.
 The area where Jude raised his family is still quite wooded and lonely, and the two room home no longer stands.

 Jude married Rhoda (Paul), sister of Reverend Thomas Paul, in 1785 and they had a large family on Drinkwater Road.
 Three of their sons (James, Aaron, and William) were stolen into slavery.
 His eldest daughter Dorothy married Robert Roberts, butler to Massachusetts Senator Christopher Gore and author of House Servants Directory (published in 1827).

 Roberts gave affidavit testimony regarding 18-year-old James' abduction in 1819 from his home on Drinkwater Road by an Exeter citizen, (as described in the House Servant's Directory's 2015 edition "introduction xi" by Graham Russell Hodges).
 Conflicting stories show that Rhoda Hall also sent an affidavit into The Liberator Newspaper, which was printed on March 8, 1834, saying James sailed on the ship "Wallace" out of Newburyport, MA., under command of Capt.
 Isaac Stone. and was sold into slavery at the port of Alexandria, VA.
 Ship manifests show him on the "Ship Superb" sailing from Baltimore to New Orleans on April 6, 1819, to be sold by Hector McClean & Co to Dr. John Towle of Kentucky.
 Of their sons, only George remained to carry on the family name.

-Three of Jude and Rhoda's grandsons, Moses, Aaron and Luke Hall served in the Civil War.
+Three of Jude and Rhoda's grandsons, Moses Uriah, Aaron, and Luke Hall served in the Civil War.
+Moses, Jude's eldest grandson, became the first Black student to attend Phillips Exeter Academy.
 Jude and Rhoda's nephew was the Exeter-born abolitionist poet James Monroe Whitfield, via Rhoda's sister, Nancy Paul.

-In his history of the town of Exeter, published in 1888, Charles Henry Bell penned a memorable description of Jude Hall as "a man of powerful physique...it is said that the parts of his ribs which are usually cartilaginous were of solid bone, so that his vital organs were enclosed in a sort of osseous case." and also "a powerful man who could lift a barrel of cider and drink from it."
+In his history of the town of Exeter, published in 1888, Charles Henry Bell penned a memorable description of Jude Hall as "a man of powerful physique..." and also "a powerful man who could lift a barrel of cider and drink from it."
 According to Bell, Hall was the chief witness of the government in the trial of John Blaisdell for the 1822 homicide of another Exeter resident, John Wadleigh.
 Both were neighbors of Hall.

-Hall died in 1827, and his actual gravesite is unknown.
+Hall died in 1827, and his actual gravesite is unknown although old articles describe his grave as being in the Winter Street Cemetery "near to the old crypt."
 In 2000, Ed Wall, a descendant of Hall's enslaver erected a memorial stone in his honor in the Winter Street Cemetery in Exeter, in the section where other Black patriots still have stones.
 Widow Rhoda moved to Belfast, Maine, to live with her daughters Rhoda Ann and Mary Jane Cook.
 Rhoda died February 21, 1844, in Belfast, her obelisk is in the Grove Cemetery.